polie94/DWL_DWH_Paulina/Data Lake/Air Pollution/readme.md

 - run locally
 - collect and insert historical data from api into S3 bucket
 - credentials configurated in file config.py ( ###placeholder should be changed with credentials to an S3 bucket)
+- API key for http://api.openweathermap.org/ needs to be created

 The order of running code: